sourcegraph/handbook/content/strategy-goals/strategy/code-graph/code-intelligence/index.md

 **Unlock dependency navigation**

-We believe this is the global code graph’s killer feature.
+We believe this is Code Intelligence's killer feature.
 Most developers think in terms of package and dependency versions rather than focusing on external repositories.
 Supporting precise dependency navigation elevates the code navigation experience to a new level of cross-project analysis.
-The ability to navigate to any third party dependency a repository references is key to use cases like [Developer onboarding](../use-cases/dev-onboarding.md) where time to value is directly related to how fast a developer is able to navigate and undestand a new codebase (including the dependencies it relies on).
+The ability to navigate to any third party dependency a repository references is key to use cases like [Developer onboarding](../use-cases/dev-onboarding.md) where time to value is directly related to how fast a developer is able to navigate and understand a new codebase (including the dependencies it relies on).

-Taking it a step further, adding support for a wider set of artifactory hosts opens the door to a whole new array of cross-team features that support our use cases.
+Taking it a step further, adding support for a wider set of package hosts opens the door to a whole new array of cross-team features that support our use cases.
 These include (but are not limited to):

-- Accelerating [Developer onboarding](../use-cases/dev-onboarding.md) by enabling search for dependency versions and across transitive dependencies.
+- Accelerating [Developer onboarding](../../use-cases/dev-onboarding.md) by enabling the ability to search over the full transitive dependency graph.
-- Monitoring [Code Health](../use-cases/code-health.md) by creating dependency tracking insights to detect deprecated dependency usage.
+- Monitor [Code Health](../../use-cases/code-health.md) by creating Code Insights that track deprecated dependency usages and version drift.
-- [Fixing security vulnerabilities](../use-cases/fixing-security-vulnerabilities.md) and helping [Incident response](../use-cases/incident-response.md) by searching and finding references to vulnerable dependency versions or errors, later applying a batch fix using Batch Changes.
+- [Fixing security vulnerabilities](../../use-cases/fixing-security-vulnerabilities.md) and helping [Incident response](../../use-cases/incident-response.md) by searching and finding references to vulnerable dependency versions or errors, later applying a batch fix using Batch Changes.
-- Encourage [Code Reuse](../use-cases/code-reuse.md) by making precise navigation a medium for finding references to relevant usage examples.
+- Encourage [Code Reuse](../../use-cases/code-reuse.md) by making precise navigation the obvious way to find references to relevant usage examples.

 These are all currently in early stages of development and discussion.
 Read more about how we're thinking about the dependency graph in [RFC 593: Unlocking use cases based on the dependency graph of repositories](https://docs.google.com/document/d/1SkM8CG0IksvPEKRBRVLKipiRJTopx6Vq_hSWRJ9NyKs/edit#heading=h.trqab8y0kufp).